 DAMA/LIBRA, experimental effort performed at the Gran Sasso National Laboratory, accumulating more than thirteen annual cycles of data (also with NaI scintillators), obtained (and confirmed with larger statistics) a positive signal for the above mentioned annual modulation.
 This result is difficult to compare with those obtained with other targets in different experimental approaches since comparison is strongly model dependent.
 Most current dark matter experiments are using techniques for the discrimination of electron recoiling events, rejecting a large fraction of the registered events.
 In the case a relevant part of the energy released in the WIMP interaction be converted through this channel, the event would be taken as background.
 Besides, strong dependence on some analysis parameters (as relative efficiency factors for nuclear recoils) could difficult comparison between results derived using different targets.
 For all that, ANAIS (that uses the same target and technique that DAMA/LIBRA) appeared in the last roadmap of ApPEC as the experiment that would allow testing such result with an independent experimental set-up and in a model-independent way.

 ANAIS aims to set up, at the new facilities of the Canfranc Underground Laboratory, a large scale NaI(Tl) experiment able to observe the DAMA/LIBRA positive result.
-For this goal, some of the experimental features of ANAIS should be improved and we are focusing efforts in the corresponding directions:
+For such a goal, experimental requirements are:

 ANAIS is a part of the MULTIDARK project, a nationalwide effort having the goal of approaching the spanish research groups working on the search for the dark matter.